kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

 If you deploy the default Policy Server using the `kubewarden-defaults`
-helm chart, you configure this field setting the `configmap` name in the
+helm chart, you can configure this field by setting the `configmap` name in the
 `policyServer.verificationConfig` value.

-Now, when a untrusted policy is installed the Policy Server will exit before
+Now, when an untrusted policy is installed the Policy Server will exit before
-start receiving any admission review requests.
+it starts receiving any admission review requests.